Sush-DataWizard/data-tech-portfolio/prep/study.md

 | **Indexes**   | Add indexes on joins, filters                |
 | **Execution** | Use `EXPLAIN`, check for full scans          |
 | **Big data**  | Partitioning, clustering, materialized views |

+# cache() vs persist()

+cache(): This is the most common method.
+When you call .cache() on a DataFrame, Spark marks it to be cached.
+The actual caching doesn't happen until the first action (like count() or show()) is called on the DataFrame.
+The data is stored in memory as serialized Java objects.

+persist(): The persist() method is more flexible than cache().
+It allows you to specify the storage level for the cached DataFrame.
+For instance, you can choose to store it in memory only, on disk, or a combination of both with or without replication.
+This is useful for balancing performance and fault tolerance.

 # SQL Question